Hydroxylysine kinase

-Thus, the two substrates of this enzyme are GTP and 5-hydroxy-L-lysine, whereas its two products are GDP and 5-phosphonooxy-L-lysine.
+The enzyme characterised from rat liver converts hydroxylysine to 5-phosphonooxy-L-lysine by transferring a phosphate group from the cofactor, guanosine trphosphate (GTP), which is converted to guanosine diphosphate (GDP).
+The reaction is a step in lysine degradation.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is GTP:5-hydroxy-L-lysine O-phosphotransferase.
 Other names in common use include hydroxylysine kinase (phosphorylating), and guanosine triphosphate:5-hydroxy-L-lysine O-phosphotransferase.
-This enzyme participates in lysine degradation.